raimondilab/CellHit/README.md

 ## Repository Structure

-The code is organized into three main directories, each tailored to facilitate specific aspects of the analysis:
+The code is organized into four main directories, each tailored to facilitate specific aspects of the analysis:

 - [**CellHit:**](https://github.com/mr-fcharles/CellHit/tree/master/CellHit) This is a custom library that encapsulates all the functions used throughout the analysis.
 The library is designed for reusability in further analyses, making it a versatile tool for similar research.

 - [**scripts:**](https://github.com/mr-fcharles/CellHit/tree/master/scripts) This folder contains various Python scripts that manage tasks ranging from data pre-processing to model training.
 An additional Markdown file is included in this folder, providing detailed descriptions and usage instructions for each script.

 - [**AsyncDistribJobs:**](https://github.com/mr-fcharles/CellHit/tree/master/AsyncDistribJobs) This directory houses an auxiliary custom library crafted to efficiently manage asynchronous parallel jobs on HPC environments.

+- [**Data:**](https://github.com/mr-fcharles/CellHit/tree/master/data) This directory contains data needed to reproduce all the obtained results

 # 1. Development Environment Setup